Your preferences have been updated.

 This adventure suddenly jumped to the next level!

 What began as a relaxing paddle out of the pier became much more of a challenge as the waves began to pull me out to sea, and we lost half our group who gave up and headed back to shore after being capsized by the wind, so I hastily shouted instructions to the others to make up some epic last words if I got blown out to Venezuela and put my back into the rowing.

 What followed was a tiring, hand blistering, sunburning, but infinitely more gratifying and fun challenge to reach our destination, a small, hidden cove with clear turquoise waters and a stunning beach.
 More than enough reward for the effort taken to get there.

 And that was true for my entire experience with the adventurous side of Aruba.
 I had the absolute time of my life on this happy little island.
 I may have come away exhausted, sunburned and a little battered from my misadventures, but it was all more than worth it to experience what were truly world class escapades on one of the most strikingly beautiful islands in the Caribbean.

 I mean where’s the fun in any challenge if it’s easy?

 Aruba’s beauty is matched by her raw, wild nature, and the adventure activities on this happy island reflect that.
-Aruba’s natural landscape and climate combine to make the perfect conditions for any type of adventure tourism, and any adventure enthusiast will be spoiled for choice when it comes to thrill seeking activities.
-They are not sedate, not easy, but if you let them, they will throw you into the deep end with wild abandon and give you the adventure of a lifetime.
+Aruba’s natural landscape and climate combine to make the perfect conditions for any type of adventure tourism, and any adventure enthusiast will be spoiled for choice when it comes to thrill-seeking activities.
+They are not sedated, not easy, but if you let them, they will throw you into the deep end with wild abandon and give you the adventure of a lifetime.